 On some occasions, patients report an immediate relief of their pain and spasm.
 But most often, it takes 2-3 days to reach the full benefit from needling.

 So, does dry needling hurt?

 The prick you may experience from dry needling is nothing like an injection – in most cases patients can hardly feel it.
 But yes, it will recreate similar pain symptoms for the condition the patient has – with the goal to get relief long term.
 It may be achy for a few days after a session, but in most cases patients are relieved when the needle soreness wears off.
 The ability to reach overhead, get up from a chair or sleep through the night will ultimately improve.

-If you have any questions regarding whether or not dry needling will be beneficial for your condition, click the button below to contact an Athletico near you.
+If you have any questions regarding whether or not dry needling will be beneficial for your condition, click the button below to request a free assessment at an Athletico near you.